marklourenco/hangman/README.md

-Here’s a `README.md` that you can use for your Hangman game project:

----

 # Hangman Game

 This is a simple console-based Hangman game written in C# where players try to guess a word by inputting one letter at a time.
 The game will track incorrect guesses, and the player will have a limited number of attempts based on the length and difficulty of the word.